 Kale Chips with a “Kick”

 Kale, Kale and more kale!
-It’s no wonder this flavorful and hearty winter green is finding its way into your local supermarket snack and chip aisle – it’s delicious, and healthy.
+It’s no wonder this flavorful and hearty winter green is finding its way into your local supermarkets in the snack and chip aisle – it’s delicious, and healthy.
 Kale, when baked, turns crisp like a chip and the plus side is it takes little time to prepare.
-This recipe is a great alternative to the traditional game-day bag of potato chips.
+This recipe is a great alternative to the traditional game-day potato chips.

 Serves 3 to 4